premkumar-masilamani/premkumar-masilamani.github.io/english/blog/_archive/2011-10-28-trump-the-way-to-the-top-donald-j-trump-book-review.md

 layout: post
 lang: english
 type: blog
+permalink: /english/blog/:title/

+date: 2011-10-28
 title: Trump - The Way To The Top - The Best Business Advice I Ever Received
-date: 2011-10-28
-category: english-blog
-permalink: /english/blog/:title/
 ---

 **Book:** Trump - The Way To The Top - The Best Business Advice I Ever Received